sustainability-zhaw/keywords/README.md

 Do not leave the string empty.
 Define the posterior as "NA" (not available), e.g. `vulnerable, NA`.

 #### A posterior to be included
 This posterior must be in the same sentence as the prior to get a match, e.g. `vulnerable, house*` .
-In this example, `house*` represents a regular expression, i.e., any expression starting with `house`, such as `house` or `houseboat` will be found,
+In this example, `house*` represents a regular expression, i.e., any expression starting with `house`, such as `household` or `houseboat` will be found,

 #### One A posterior to be excluded
 This type of posterior means that once the corresponding prior is found in a sentence, the excluding posterior must not be found in the same sentence, ` vulnerable, ^house*`..